-In most cases I think you have blinders on if you don’t think your going to spend a good portion of that $250 a month on maintenance and extra exterior repairs over a 5-10 year life span of ownership on a single family home.
+In most cases, I think you have blinders on if you don’t think you are not going to spend a good portion of that $250 a month on maintenance and extra exterior repairs over a 5-10 year life span of ownership on a single-family home.

 And let’s be fair, this is making the assumption you are the type of person who likes to keep your home in good repair with well manicured lawns, as well as hiring professionals for some of the work.

 What Is Your Condo Fee Paying For?